srg-ics-uplb/ubuntu-admin-recipes/source/network.rst

 Network
 ==================

-* Download all pdf files in from the url.
+* Download all pdf files in the url.

 .. code-block:: console